Chilean naval mutiny of 1931: The mutiny

-On the night of 31 August-1 September 1931, while the fleet was in the port of Coquimbo, the sailors of the Chilean battleship mutinied, taking prisoner all the officers of the ship, who were kept confined in their cabins.
+On the night of 31 August-1 September 1931, while the fleet was in the port of Coquimbo, the sailors of the Chilean battleship mutinied, taking prisoner all the officers of the ship and confining them to their cabins.
 The insurrection immediately spread to the rest of the fleet in Coquimbo, and all 14 units were soon in the hands of the sailors.
 The movement was under the leadership of Petty Officer Ernesto Gonzalez, who cabled the government demanding that they rescind the salary reduction and also notifying them that the movement was not a political one.

-On 3 September the mutiny spread to the naval base of Talcahuano, where the base personnel, students at the sailors' academy, the coastal artillery and workers of the navy shipyards took over the Southern fleet, bringing the number of ships in the hands of the insurrection to 26.
+On 3 September the mutiny spread to the naval base of Talcahuano, where the base personnel, students at the sailors' academy, the coastal artillery and workers of the navy shipyards took over the Southern Fleet, bringing the number of ships in the hands of the insurrection to 26.
 The sailors put ashore officers and then took to sea to join the rest of the mutineers in Coquimbo.
 In the meantime, other military units started to join the movement, including the Arica and Maipo Army Regiments, stationed in the cities of La Serena and Valparaíso, respectively.

 At this point the demands of the mutineers were increased to include agrarian reform, industrial "solidarity" and the payment of external debt by the "millionaires".
 Vice President Trucco was extremely alarmed and sent Adm.
 Edgardo von Schroeders to negotiate, while at the same time preparing the Chilean Army and the Chilean Air Force.
 At the beginning the negotiations moved quite smoothly, but they soon broke down when the mutineers started to suspect that the government was only interested in buying time while preparing to attack.

 After the break in negotiations, the government issued an ultimatum for unconditional surrender.
 The mutineers answered by declaring a "social revolution" and announcing links with the Worker's Federation and the Communist Party of Chile.
-Meanwhile the Minister of War, Gen. Carlos Vergara, had massed troops near each of the mutineers' strongholds.
+Meanwhile the Minister of War, Gen. Carlos Vergara Montero, had massed troops near each of the mutineers' strongholds.